 Or a 3 credit hour course in Chemistry, Environmental Science, Geology, Physical Science, or Physics.

-BASSOON, CELLO, CLARINET, Euphonium (EUPHNM), FLUTE, GUITAR, HORN, OBOE, ORGAN, Percussion (PERCSN), PIANO, Saxophone (SAXOPH), String Bass (STR-BASS), Trombone (TROMB), TRUMPET, TUBA, VIOLA, VIOLIN, VOICE.
+BASSOON, CELLO, CLARINET, Euphonium (EUPHNM), FLUTE, GUITAR, HORN, OBOE, Percussion (PERCSN), PIANO, Saxophone (SAXOPH), String Bass (STR-BASS), Trombone (TROMB), TRUMPET, TUBA, VIOLA, VIOLIN, VOICE.

 Minimum Grade: C or better in all CONSVTY or Instrument specific coursework